Speak with an admissions advisor. 562-475-4604

 If you hold an international degree and are applying to our program, you must obtain a bachelor’s degree or higher from an accredited U.S. institution to be eligible for admission.

 All prerequisite courses must be completed at a regionally accredited college or university.
-Official transcripts verifying successful course completion must be uploaded by CASPA by January 15, 2023.
-Applications may be submitted with pending prerequisite courses, however, the application will not be reviewed until the official transcript for each pending course is uploaded by CASPA.
+Applications may be submitted with pending prerequisite courses; however, your application will not be reviewed until the official transcript for each pending course is received.
+Official transcripts verifying successful course completion must be received by January 15, 2024.

 All prerequisite courses must be completed with a C grade or above.
 Pass/fail grades will be reviewed on a case-by-case basis, however, please note that pass/fail grades are not calculated into CASPA GPAs.
-AP and IB courses will be considered with a score of 3 or above, however, individual transcripts must be submitted if the AP or IB score is not listed on the college transcript.
 Online courses are accepted.
-Unit requirements are inclusive of quarter and semester units.
-No quarter-to-semester unit conversion is applied.
+Credit requirements are inclusive of quarter and semester credits.
+No quarter-to-semester credit conversion is applied.
+One course cannot be used to fulfill multiple prerequisites.
+Repeated courses cannot be used to fulfill additional credit requirements for prerequisite courses.

-Each course used to satisfy the requirements below must have been completed no earlier than 2015 (7 years from the current admissions cycle).
+Prerequisites in the core sciences must have been completed within the last seven years (2016 to present).
 Introductory core science courses are accepted, but upper-level courses are preferred.
-A laboratory component is not required but is strongly encouraged.
+A laboratory component is not required but is strongly recommended.

-*A combination human anatomy & physiology course will be accepted; however, you cannot use the same course to fulfill both the anatomy and physiology prerequisites (exceptions include 8-unit combination courses).
-If not titled “Human”, a course description must demonstrate a human focus to be considered.
+*Combination human anatomy & physiology courses are accepted; however, you cannot use the same course to fulfill both requirements (exceptions include 8-credit combination courses).
+If the word “Human” is not included in the course title, a course description or syllabus from the term the course was taken must demonstrate a human focus to be considered.

 Academic or licensure infractions, misdemeanors, and/or felonies may prohibit participation in required supervised clinical practice experiences (SCPE), eligibility to take the Physician Assistant National Certifying Exam, and/or eligibility for state licensure.
 Due to this, all academic or licensure infractions, misdemeanors, and/or felonies must be disclosed on CASPA and any supplemental applications and will be assessed by the Admissions Committee on a case-by-case basis.
-Failure to disclose the above will result in applicant denial and recension of an enrollment offer or dismissal from the program, if applicable.
+Failure to disclose the above may result in applicant denial, recension of an enrollment offer, or administrative withdrawal from the program.
 Additionally, programs are required to report an applicant’s failure to disclose this information to the Physician Assistant Education Association.

 All admissions decisions are made in accordance with our program mission, vision, and goals.
 Additionally, preference is given to applicants with evidence of the following: